vic-ma/howtodismantle.github.io/_posts/2023-07-02-MS-Graph-API-Use-Report-to-show-companys-email-usage-statistics.md

 # Getting the data ready

-All the data comes as string data types, so it's hard to to use it in a chart.
+All the data comes as string data types, so it's hard to to use it in a chart later.
 We need to add a data flow below the data source to adjust the columns for further usage.

 ![image](/assets/2023-07-02/020.png)